A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Conclusions

-In principle, a large portion of these Pop\ III systems (if not all of them) could be too faint to be detected in wide -- but shallow -- blind surveys.
+In principle, a large portion of these Pop\ III systems could be too faint to be detected in wide -- but shallow -- blind surveys; for example, the number density $\sim 1 - 2 \times 10^{-4} ~ \si{cMpc³}$ of our Pop\ III systems would be too low to yield realistic detection probabilities in the very deep NIRSpec survey considered by \citet{Vikaeus_2022}, when assuming a low HeII luminosity of $\sim 2.64 \times 10^{40} ~ \si{erg.s^{-1}}$.
 A more effective strategy might involve follow-up spectroscopy in the regions surrounding bright, massive galaxies: although rarer, these are in fact more likely to host peripheral Pop\ III stars \citep{Yajima_2023, Venditti_2023}.
-Focusing on a limited number of promising targets would truly allow us to push our instrument capabilities, particularly: \begin{itemize} \item conducting very deep observations, to confirm/exclude the presence of even the faintest Pop\ III systems with high confidence; \item comprehensively sampling the external regions via multiple pointings, to hunt for Pop\ III star-forming clumps in the outskirts. \end{itemize}
+Focusing on a limited number of promising targets would truly allow us to push our instrument capabilities, particularly: \begin{itemize} \item conducting very deep observations, to confirm/exclude the presence of even the faintest Pop\ III systems with high confidence (e.g. an exposure of at least 50~h is required with NIRSpec/IFU at medium resolution to exclude the presence of a $M_\mathrm{III} \gtrsim 2 \times 10^4 ~ \si{M_\odot}$ in a galaxy at $z \sim 6.7$, assuming a Salpeter-like IMF in the range [100, 500]~\si{M_\odot} and strong mass losses; however, the required depth is strongly dependent on the underlying Pop\ III model); \item comprehensively sampling the external regions via multiple pointings, to hunt for Pop\ III star-forming clumps in the outskirts (ideally, covering a region up to $\sim 20$~kpc from the galactic center). \end{itemize}

 In \citet{Venditti_2023} we found indications that strong accretion of pristine gas from the IGM at the knots of the cosmic web might favour Pop\ III star formation.
 On the other hand, under-dense regions with a less progressed history of star formation are also of interest. \citet{CorreaMagnus_2024} suggested a novel formation pathway for Pop IIIs with major mergers as a primary source of gas.
 However, the role of mergers in the global Pop III star-formation budget -- and hence whether isolated/interacting galaxies are a better observational target -- needs to be confirmed through a more thorough statistical analysis.
-In future works we plan to delve into all these aspects, to help us identify the most favourable candidates/environments for follow-up.
+In future works we plan to delve into all these aspects, to help us identify the most favourable candidates/environments for follow-up.\\